-- She's resilient by repairing the relationship rather than replacing it.
+- She was resilient for repairing the relationship instead of replacing it.

 - She has a generally loving nature toward her husband (on camera) despite the indiscretions.

-- She is a problem solver with leadership skills by seeking counseling.
+- She used problem solving and leadership skills by seeking counseling.

 - She is exercising patience by persevering through the pain.